Divorce in New Hampshire (2026)

 - Temporary Orders — Either party may request temporary orders for support, custody, or use of property while the case is pending.

-- Mandatory Mediation — Although not required in all cases, the court may refer contested matters to mediation.
+- Mediation — The court may refer contested matters to mediation at its discretion.

 - Discovery and Negotiation — Both parties exchange financial disclosures and attempt to negotiate a settlement.

-- Final Decree — The court issues a final decree of divorce.
+- Final Decree — The court issues a final decree of divorce, either adopting the master’s recommendations or after a judge’s hearing on objections.

 When to Consult an Attorney